 Preexisting conditions will usually have a substantial impact on life insurance rates; however, they do not always prevent you from being able to purchase an affordable policy.
 The good news is the life insurance industry has become very competitive, and insurance companies are now offering life insurance policies to people who may have been rejected in the past.

-Even though preexisting conditions differ according to how old you are and where you live, the most popular diseases and illnesses are still making it difficult, yet not always impossible to get an affordable life insurance solution.
+Even though preexisting conditions differ according to how old you are and where you live, the most common diseases and illnesses are still making it difficult, yet not always impossible, to get an affordable life insurance solution.

 Stroke – Even though stroke is the number two killer of Americans today, a stroke survivor can get a life insurance policy.
 There are several factors that the underwriter will consider to determine your rate if accepted: How old you were when the event took place and the number of years since it happened; your follow-up test results; results from a medical exam ordered by the underwriter; and all pertinent information from your doctor.
 Your underwriter is going to consider as much data as possible and take into consideration your current health condition and lifestyle to determine your classification if your application is considered acceptable.

-Hepatitis C – Hepatitis C is probably one of the most unexpected diagnoses today, and in many cases is diagnosed in people who have had no symptoms.
-Most people are diagnosed as a result of a blood test for other reasons such as for a life insurance application.
+Hepatitis C – Hepatitis C is probably one of the most unexpected diagnoses today, and in many cases, it is diagnosed in people who have had no symptoms.
+Most people are diagnosed as a result of a blood test for other reasons, such as for a life insurance application.
 Typically, after being diagnosed, your doctor will require a liver biopsy, and the results of this biopsy will play a considerable part in determining your insurance rate and the resulting premium.
-If your blood test indicates very high enzyme levels, and you continue to consume alcohol, it’s likely that your case will be declined.
+If your blood test indicates very high enzyme levels and you continue to consume alcohol, it’s likely that your case will be declined.

 There is good news for the many Americans who suffer from a chronic disease and have been unable to purchase traditional life insurance because of pre-existing conditions.
 Today, many insurance companies are offering Final Expense Insurance, also referred to as burial insurance, on a “guaranteed issue” basis.
 Guaranteed issue is the term used for non-medical life insurance.
 The insurance company typically asks only a few questions about your health and does not require a medical exam, blood and urine test, or an attending physician statement from your doctor.